StefanWickDev/ExtensionGallery/GlobalHotkey/README.md

 - Visual Studio 2017 Update 5 or later

 Open the solution, set "Package" project as startup project and select x86 or x64 as architecture.

+Tile icon for the Store sample provided by https://creativeninjas.com/